xeaone/element/README.md

 	- `auth: Boolean` (default: false) Enables Oxe.Keeper
 	- `hash: Boolean` (default: false) Hash URL mode
 	- `trailing: Boolean` (default: false) Trailing slash
-	- `base: Boolean, String` Sets the base if its a string otherwise if true uses the predefined base
 	- `external: String, RegExp, Function` Filters URL requests.
 If true or match Oxe.router will not handle request
 	- `container: Element` Contains all href clicks to the container.
 Default is window.
 Good for embedding especially
 	- `routes: Array`